awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/comprehend/Readme.md

 Some of these examples perform *destructive* operations on AWS resources. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

+You will find these examples:

+- **DetectEntities** - Demonstrates how to retrieve named entities from within specified text.
+- **DetectKeyPhrases** - Demonstrates how to detect key phrases.
+- **DetectLanguage** - Demonstrates how to detect the language of the text.
+- **DetectSentiment** - Demonstrates how to detect sentiments in the text.
+- **DetectSyntax** - Demonstrates how to detect syntax in the text.
+- **DocumentClassifierDemo** - demonstrates how to train a custom classifier.

 To run these examples, you can setup your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).